munchidelufu/primary-evolvedfinger/README.md

 python .model_finger_match.py
 ```
 ## note
-CV code can find at SAC.
+CV code can find at SAC, we reuse the code.